metallb/metallb/website/content/configuration/_index.md

 For IPv6 prefixes Multiprotocol extension for BGP-4 (RFC4760) will be used.
 If peer supports Multiprotocol encoding for IPv4 you can allow MetalLB to use it via `allow-mp-bgp-encoding-ipv4` option.

+`allow-ipv4-prefixes` and `allow-ipv6-prefixes` peers options provide additional control of prefixes announcement to the peer.
+By default, both options are `true`.
+As a result, announce of both address families will happen to the peer.
+You can disable announcements of the specific IP address family by settings these options to `false`.

 ```yaml
 apiVersion: v1
 kind: ConfigMap